JCGoran/coffe/README.md

 ### 2. From the tarball
 Go [here](https://github.com/JCGoran/coffe/releases) and download the latest release that doesn't have "Docker" in the title.
 Extract the contents of the tarball somewhere.
-Make sure you have the following libraries installed:
+Make sure you have a C compiler (compatible with the C99 standard) and the following libraries installed:
 * [FFTW](http://www.fftw.org/download.html)
 * [libconfig](https://hyperrealm.github.io/libconfig/)
 * GSL